Home / Family Fun by Season / Holiday Season Archive / Skate Your Way Through Winter! Ice Rinks All Around the Main Line

 700 Lawrence Drive, West Chester

-Ice Line Quad Rinks is a sprawling center for all things skate: lessons, open skate, tournaments, leagues, and more, for all ages.
-Not only does Ice Line provide a pro shop and The Grille for a bite, there’s also Goal Line Pub for an adult dining experience while the kids skate, including happy hour!
+Ice Line Quad Rinks is a sprawling center for all things skate: lessons, open skate, tournaments, leagues, parties, and more, for all ages.
+Not only does Ice Line provide a pro shop and The Grille for a bite, there’s also Goal Line Pub for an adult dining experience overlooking the ice while the kids skate.
 Check their public skating schedule for hours and cost.

 Philadelphia Skating Club & Humane Society